-- After Adam and Eve sinned and became aware of their nakedness, they attempted to cover themselves by making aprons of fig leaves.
+After Adam and Eve sinned and became aware of their nakedness, they attempted to cover themselves by making aprons of fig leaves.
 But, their efforts were insufficient and God killed an innocent animal to provide a covering for their bodies.

 God wanted to show them, and us, that the works of the flesh can never atone for, or cover, sin.

 It requires the death of the innocent in the place of the guilty.

 Sin is taken away only through the shedding of innocent blood, Heb.
-9:22. - This is a clear picture of the inability of man to make himself presentable to God through his own efforts.
+9:22.